 Video games also do this.
 In Skyrim, I liked having the option to join a number of guilds and factions, specializing in different types of quests and missions.
 The game, like following an anime, lets you forge your own (fictional) sense of identity.

-The other thing that helped the "Big Three" dominate was running for so long.
+Another thing that helped the "Big Three" dominate was running for so long.
 This allows the networks to have a huge number of rerun episodes on hand to fill up dead air time cheaply, and it also gives the show more time to get discovered and talked about.
 It makes fandom of the show or manga feel like a real, permanent part of the fan's lives.
 A 10-15 episode anime might be fun on its own, but it usually won't be popular a season or two after it ends.
-When it's over, and anime fans will tend to move on to the next big thing.
+When it's over, and anime fans will move on to the next big thing.

 Anime Not in the "Big Three" - That Could Have Been

 A confusing problem with labeling One Piece, Naruto, and Bleach as the "Big Three" creates an artificial rivalry between these anime (like the console wars), and excludes other anime, even other popular shounen anime.
 One that constantly got excluded, despite at one time being nearly as popular, was Fairy Tail.
 At one time, it also would have been necessary to include Dragon Ball Z in a "Big Three", but while the Dragon Ball franchise continues, it is falling somewhat off the map.
 What should and shouldn't be included as a big shounen series always changes.